thatmattlove/hyperglass-docs/docs/installation/reverseproxy.md

 - NGINX: [Using Free Let’s Encrypt SSL/TLS Certificates with NGINX](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/)

-The `/metrics` block will ensure that hosts defined in the `geo $not_prometheus_hosts` directive are allowed to reach the `/metrics` URI, but that any other hosts will have the a request for `/metrics` rewritten to `/getyourownmetrics`, which will render the 404 error page.
+The `/metrics` block will ensure that hosts defined in the `geo $not_prometheus_hosts` directive are allowed to reach the `/metrics` URI, which exposes [Prometheus](../../extras/monitoring) metrics, but that any other hosts will have the a request for `/metrics` rewritten to `/getyourownmetrics`, which will render the 404 error page.